VisualComposer/api-docs/docs/element-attributes/element-attributes.md

 ## hidden

 Used to indicate whether the element is hidden or visible.
-This attribute is used set the initial visibility state.
+This attribute is used to set the initial visibility state.
-Users can toggle between hidden and visible state of the elemnt via Tree View or Edit Form.
+Users can toggle between hidden and visible state of the element via Tree View or Edit Form.

 `value` property is a `boolean` type.